 - Mystified Escape Rooms in Mystic is offering a Family Frolic Special CAR EDITION Scavenger Hunt around downtown Mystic.
-The can completed from the car, but also offers opportunities to visit local trails and open spaces.
+They can be completed from the car, but also offers opportunities to visit local trails and open spaces.
 Purchase online and print at home.

 - Quassy Amusement & Waterpark in Middlebury is providing stay-at-home projects for kids, including a crossword puzzle, math problems, a worksheet on how to design an amusement ride, a Quassy coloring book and more.

-- Berlin-Peck Memorial Library in Berlin is offering virtual storytimes on Wednesday through Thursday at 10:30 a.m. on their children's Facebook page.
-The videos remain live for 12 hours.
+- Berlin-Peck Memorial Library in Berlin is offering virtual live storytimes on their Facebook page, along with Grab & Go Kits for children.